isaacope/Doxygen/Employees/README.md

 "./EmployeeTesting" to run program after compilation in the terminal.
 The program expects no input.

 ## Notes
-Any extra notes, such as:
 * The tests for each object runs as expected.
-* This program only supports 3 positions of Buisness Corp staff.
+* This program supports 3 positions of Buisness Corp staff.
 * The Maintenance class could have supported an access code, but simplicity limited it to the number of issues a maintenance employee has solved.
-* The Maintenance class is an extra credit item.
+* The Maintenance class is a new position offered at Businees Corp!

-You may want to check out a [GitHub Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-Also, emojis! :tada: :unicorn: :octocat: